-Creative mitigation may be proposed by AGDC for this property y.
-In addition to minimization measures discussed above, FERC may consider, in consultation with other Consulting Parties, NRHP evaluations for other segments of the INHT within the indirect APE as mitigation, as well as other measures that contribute to the care and well-being of the INHT.
-These measures may include financial or mechanical support of INHT programs, such as assistance with trail maintenance, trail brushing, or assistance with INHT-associated cabin maintenance.
+Creative mitigation may be proposed by AGDC for this property.
+In addition to minimization measures discussed above, in consultation with the Consulting Parties, NRHP evaluations for other segments of the INHT within the indirect APE as mitigation, as well as other measures that contribute to the care and well-being of the INHT may be considered.